spack/spack/lib/spack/docs/build_settings.rst

        - CMake/3.7.2

 Each ``packages.yaml`` begins with a ``packages:`` attribute, followed by a list of package names.
-To specify externals, add an ``externals`` attribute under the package name, which lists externals.
+To specify externals, add an ``externals:`` attribute under the package name, which lists externals.
 Each external should specify a ``spec:`` string that should be as well-defined as reasonably possible.
 If a